 Paris's nightlife has a reputation extending back for hundreds of years, and it shows no sign of slowing down.
-While many tourists won't venture beyond the crowded and overpriced bars of the Champs Elysées, there are many bustling nightlife districts in Paris worth exploring.
+While most tourists won't venture beyond the crowded and overpriced bars of the Champs Elysées, there are many bustling nightlife districts in Paris worth exploring.

 Bastille has a mixture of noisy nightclubs and bars best suited to twenty-somethings.
 Oberkampf was the place to be in the 1990s, and still buzzes with hipster-filled cafes.
 The area around the Louvre is home to some of the most upmarket, and expensive, bars in Paris, including the Ritz's Hemingway Bar in Place Vendome, a piano bar frequented by the writer in the 1940s.

 Montmartre is the home of the famous (or infamous) Moulin Rouge cabaret, which still presents glittering extravaganzas on a nightly basis, though the price tag is a bit higher than when it started in 1889.
 Nearby Pigalle is a bit seedy, but offers some good rock music venues.
 Marais also boasts a good selection of bars and cafes, with a thriving gay and lesbian scene.

 There is no end to the live music possibilities in Paris.
 Nouveau Casino hosts a variety of bands on most nights, and La Flèche d'Or is known as an indie-rock venue.
 Belleville's La Java hosts an eclectic mix of artists in the venue where Edith Piaf debuted.